47Piiirate/Ai_Game/README.md

-# Metroidvania Game
+# AI Game Project

-A 2D platformer with Metroidvania-style progression, ability upgrades, and multiple levels.
+A 2D platformer game built with Pygame featuring animation, physics, and achievements.

-## Getting Started
+## Project Structure

+The game has been reorganized for clarity and reduced redundancy:

 ### Requirements
 - Python 3.7+